neondatabase-labs/saas-template-nextjs/README.md

 The initial deployment will fail because you're still missing required environment variables.

+Setup a custom domain or copy the default domain created by Vercel and add it to the trusted domains in either the StackAuth dashboard or the Neon dashboard > `Auth` > `Configuration`.

 #### Protection Bypass for Automation

 In the Vercel dashboard, navigate to `Settings` > `Deployment Protection` and add a new secret in the `Protection Bypass for Automation` section.
 Copy-paste the secret into the `.env` file as the `VERCEL_AUTOMATION_BYPASS_SECRET` environment variable.
 This is required for QStash to work in Preview environments.